toptal/davinci-github-actions/README.md

 Actions in this repo were specially created to use in [davinci](https://github.com/toptal/davinci)-based applications.

-To start using GH Actions from this repo, a developer must checkout the repo via [actions/checkout](https://github.com/actions/checkout) GH Action.
 ## Example

 This is a simple example of using GH Actions.
 Here, we checkout this repo and execute two GH Actions: